craigfrancis/php-is-literal-rfc/readme.md

 is_literal(array_fill(0, 10, $a)); // true
 is_literal(array_fill(0, 10, rand(1, 10))); // false

-$c = literal_concat($a, $b); // Exception thrown with non-literal inputs. is_literal($c); // true

-$c = literal_implode(' AND ', [$a, $b]); // Exception thrown with non-literal inputs.
-is_literal($c); // true
 ```

-There is **no way** to mark a string as a literal (i.e. no equivalent to `untaint()`); as soon as the value has been manipulated or includes anything that is not from a literal (e.g. user data), it is no longer marked as a literal (important).
+There is no method to mark a string as a literal (i.e. no equivalent to `untaint()`); as soon as the value has been manipulated or includes anything that is not from a literal (e.g. user data), it is no longer marked as a literal (important).

-## Previous Work

-Google uses "compile time constants" in **Go**, which isn't as good as a run time solution (e.g. the `WHERE IN` issue), but it works, and is used by [go-safe-html](https://blogtitle.github.io/go-safe-html/) and [go-safesql](https://github.com/google/go-safeweb/tree/master/safesql).

-Google also uses [Error Prone](https://errorprone.info/) in **Java** to augment the compiler's type analysis, where [@CompileTimeConstant](https://errorprone.info/bugpattern/CompileTimeConstant) ensures method parameters can only use "compile-time constant expressions" (this isn't a complete solution either).

-**Perl** has a [Taint Mode](https://perldoc.perl.org/perlsec#Taint-mode), via the -T flag, where all input is marked as "tainted", and cannot be used by some methods (like commands that modify files), unless you use a regular expression to match and return known-good values (where regular expressions are easy to get wrong).

-**JavaScript** is looking to implement [isTemplateObject](https://github.com/tc39/proposal-array-is-template-object) for "Distinguishing strings from a trusted developer from strings that may be attacker controlled" (intended to be [used with Trusted Types](https://github.com/mikewest/tc39-proposal-literals)).

-As noted above, there is the [Taint extension for PHP](https://github.com/laruence/taint) by Xinchen Hui.

-And there is the [Automatic SQL Injection Protection](https://wiki.php.net/rfc/sql_injection_protection) RFC by Matt Tait, where this RFC uses a similar concept of the [SafeConst](https://wiki.php.net/rfc/sql_injection_protection#safeconst).
-When Matt's RFC was being discussed, it was noted:

-* "unfiltered input can affect way more than only SQL" ([Pierre Joye](https://news-web.php.net/php.internals/87355));
-* this amount of work isn't ideal for "just for one use case" ([Julien Pauli](https://news-web.php.net/php.internals/87647));
-* It would have effected every SQL function, such as `mysqli_query()`, `$pdo->query()`, `odbc_exec()`, etc (concerns raised by [Lester Caine](https://news-web.php.net/php.internals/87436) and [Anthony Ferrara](https://news-web.php.net/php.internals/87650));
-* Each of those functions would need a bypass for cases where unsafe SQL was intentionally being used (e.g. phpMyAdmin taking SQL from POST data) because some applications intentionally "pass raw, user submitted, SQL" (Ronald Chmara [1](https://news-web.php.net/php.internals/87406)/[2](https://news-web.php.net/php.internals/87446)).

-I also agree that "SQL injection is almost a solved problem [by using] prepared statements" ([Scott Arciszewski](https://news-web.php.net/php.internals/87400)), and this is the point of `is_literal()` - so we can check that no mistakes have been made.

 ## Usage